What is pre-eclampsia?

 We treat the high blood pressure with blood pressure medication.
 Depending on the severity of the pre-eclampsia, you may also need admission to hospital for other treatments.

-Blood pressure medication only buys us time – it doesn’t cure pre-eclampsia.
-The only cure for pre-eclampsia is to deliver the baby.
+Blood pressure medication only buys us time – it doesn’t cure the problem.
+The only cure is to deliver the baby.
 Women with pre-eclampsia often need early delivery of their baby.
 Both North Shore Private Hospital and The Mater Hospital have Special Care Nurseries and can look after babies born as early as 32 weeks.

 What other problems can pre-eclampsia lead to?

-We take pre-eclampsia very seriously because it can lead to other complications, including:
+We take this condition very seriously because it can lead to other complications, including:

 - HELLP syndrome (a very severe, rapidly progressing form of pre-eclampsia)